amokk/leech/README.rst

 DOWNLOADS_DIR might be omitted to download files to current directory.

 You might also want to use ``sbin/leech-match-test`` to test if expressions in config/downloads match filenames you need.

 KNOWN ISSUES
 ------------

 * You need normal wget to make it work.
 Default OpenWRT's wget rippoff won't do.
+* You need to put empty line at the end of configuration files
+* OpenWrt's leech only supports Unicode encodings - see TROUBLESHOOTING for workaround

 WHAT'S INSIDE